 Most notably, horror got a resurgence from directors like Robert Eggers, Ari Aster, and Mike Flanagan.
 Plus, filmmakers like Taika Waititi, Gareth Evans, and Jordan Vogt-Roberts rose to blockbuster fame.

 This particular decade also presented a unique challenge for indie cinema in the form of "cinematic universes" and the rise of streaming, both factors that pushed indie movies back into nichedom, out of brick-and-mortar theaters, and onto streaming platforms.

-Nevertheless, some of the best movies since the turn of the millenium were indie movies from this decade, and many eyes look forward to the influence these films have had on today's films.
+Nevertheless, some of the best movies since the turn of the millennium were indie movies from this decade, and many eyes look forward to the influence these films have had on today's films.

-From the writer of Taxi Driver comes this parable about a minister (Ethan Hawke) whose faith is challenged by the corruption of his congregation and the presence of a parishioner named Mary (Amanda Seyfried).
+From the writer of Taxi Driver comes this parable about a minister (played by Ethan Hawke) whose faith is challenged by the corruption of his congregation and the presence of a parishioner named Mary (played by Amanda Seyfried).
 In turn, Pastor Ernst delves into alcoholism that also corrupts him.

 Director Paul Schrader revisits the same themes that he explored in Taxi Driver but applies it to a modern setting with timely issues.
 Ethan Hawke excels at playing a character with a heart-wrenching regression, and the hypnotic cinematography makes First Reformed hauntingly stirring.